Terrence Scammell (Canadian actor)

-Terrence Frederick Scammell (born January 10, 1958) is a Canadian voice actor and voice director.
+Terrence Frederick Scammell is a Canadian voice actor and voice director.

-In a career that has spanned more than 30 years, Scammell worked on hundreds of series, live-action films, documentaries and video games for BBC, PBS, Syfy, Teletoon, Ubisoft and other production companies around the world.
+In a career that has spanned more than 40 years, Scammell has worked on hundreds of series, live-action films, documentaries and video games for BBC, PBS, Syfy, Teletoon, Ubisoft and other production companies around the world.

 Scammell received an ACTRA award for voicing the character of Darph Bobo on Tripping the Rift, and his directing work has been nominated for awards in North America, Europe, and the U.K.

 He is married to writer and blogger Sheila Singhal and divides his time between Montreal and Ottawa.
 He is a member of ACTRA and the Canadian Actors' Equity Association unions.